 - A charity by any other name… If a “charity”‘s name is similar to the name of a legitimate organization, it’s probably more likely to trick people.
 Again, call the organization and get details before you send anything.

 - Donate to verified organizations.
 Despite all this, you definitely shouldn’t let a potential scam stop you from donating altogether.
 LifeHacker has compiled a list of trustworthy organizations.
 Also, check out the National Association of State Charity Officials, where you can find the names of legitimate relief organizations in your state.
+These scary weather events caught on camera are extraordinary.

 While, by far, the least harmful of all of the scams, fake news stories and photos are definitely worth mentioning since they’re far too common in today’s digital age.
 In this case, seeing is not believing.
 Just take a look at this photoshopped pic of a shark swimming along a Houston highway in the wake of Hurricane Harvey.
 While not a scam, this is just people grabbing for attention in the wake of a disaster, and you should try to avoid giving them that attention.
 Next, remember these tips to keep your pets safe during a hurricane.